-Expected Monetary Value Analysis (EMV) is a statistical technique in risk management used for the purpose of quantifying the risks.
+Expected Monetary Value Analysis (EMV) is a statistical technique in risk management used to quantify the risks.
 This technique helps in determining the overall contingency reserve required.
 That contingency reserve is then made part of a complete project plan.

-Risks can be categorised as opportunities and threats.
+Risks can be categorized as opportunities and threats.
 Opportunities are expressed as positive Risk values, whereas threats are expressed as negative risk values.
-For risk assessment, it is a must to have a risk-neutral assumption for proper judgment between opportunities and threats.
+For risk assessment, it must have a risk-neutral assumption for proper judgment between opportunities and threats.

 First, we need to understand these…